thebamp/thebamp.org/site/content/_index.md

 ---
 heading: Bay Area Mural Program
+title: BAMP
 text: BAMP is a nonprofit organization of local artists dedicated to facilitating and creating public art.
 Our vision is to turn bare, blighted walls into artistic gateways into the community's surrounding environment.
 carousel:
   - imageUrl: /img/homepage/city-mural.jpeg
   - imageUrl: /img/homepage/group-photo.jpeg